 Only the patient has the right to decide what medication they take or what treatment they pursue, because it is their body, and it is their choice.
 The FDA must be immediately transitioned to an advisory agency, and then responsibly phased out.
 The FDA has absolutely no right to forcibly prevent any patient from taking a medication or pursuing a medical treatment.

 In the face of COVID-19, separation of healthcare and state is more important now than ever before.
 We need to get rid of government restrictions preventing those who have been diagnosed with COVID-19 from taking medications which might be beneficial in treating that disease.
-We need to let the free market work to manufacture and deliver COVID-19 tests.
+We need to let the free market work to manufacture and deliver COVID-19 tests and vaccines.
 A free market, voluntary healthcare system is the answer, now, more than ever.

 Regarding pre-existing conditions, a free market system is the only ethical answer to this problem, and it is also the most practical.
 Free market competition and innovation will provide a myriad of options and solutions for those with pre-existing conditions who don't have health insurance.
 Only through free market innovation and competition can we solve this problem.
 The free market always rises to meet customer demand, often in unpredictable ways, and it always drives prices down, often in unforeseeable ways.